tonymullen/ups-website/src/partials/su16ics/hw/hw9-credits.html.md

-This assignment was written by Brad Richards
+This assignment is adapted from an assignment by Brad Richards & America Chambers.